 - Schanzenbach, Diane

-The Department expects that students making good progress should have successfully defended their dissertation prospectus by August 31 at the end of their third year.
-This is a requirement for fourth year funding
+The department expects that students making good progress should have successfully defended their dissertation prospectus by August 31 at the end of the third year.
+This is a requirement for fourth year funding.

-When you have completed your course work, and have scheduled the oral qualifying examination, you can initiate the process by submitting a Prospectus Committee form to the Graduate School on-line using GSTS.
+When you have completed your course work, and have scheduled the oral qualifying examination, you can initiate the process by submitting a Prospectus Committee form using GSTS.
 Select the "TGS Forms" tab, and then select the prospectus from the pull-down menu.